Etevoldo/Etevoldo/README.md

 <h1 align="center"> Hi!
 I'm Etevoldo </h1>
 <br>

+<h2>I Am...</h2>

-- ♥️ I’m passionate about Maths, Computer Hardware and Software.
+- ♥️ passionate about Maths, Computer Hardware and Software.

-- 📖 I’m currently learning C#, and backend stuff in general (docker, jwt, rest apis, noSQL and SQL databases...).
+- 📖 currently learning emulator development, backend stuff, and data engineering.

-- 💡 I'm interested in low-level coding and reverse Engineering, and Back-end development.
+- 💡 interested in low-level coding and reverse Engineering, and Back-end development.

-- 😉 I'm studying to work as backend developer in the future.
+- 😉 studying to work as backend developer in the future.

+- 🇧🇷 from Brazil!

+- ✨❌ None of my projects are written by an LLM.
+I like to learn and hands-on programming.

 <!---
 Etevoldo/Etevoldo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.